CiscoTestAutomation/genie/docs/health/health_background/background.rst

 .. note:

-    `cpu`, `memory`, `logging` and `core` checks are pre-defined in /path/to/genielibs/pkgs/health-pkg/src/genie/libs/health/health_yamls/pyats_health.yaml. `--health-checks` uses this default pyats health file.
+    `cpu`, `memory`, `logging` and `core` checks are pre-defined in /path/to/genielibs/pkgs/health-pkg/src/genie/libs/health/health_yamls/pyats_health.yaml. `--health-bg-checks` uses this default pyats health file.

 Identical to Health Check
 -------------------------
-Everything you can do in pyATS Health Check you can also do in Background Health Check.
+Everything you can do in pyATS Health Check you can also do in Health Check Background.
 It has been built off of it to allow for a familiar experience and ease of use.
 This includes the health yaml file as well.
-It has been designed so that you can take your health yaml file and seemlessly use it with background health.
+It has been designed so that you can take your health yaml file and seemlessly use it with Health Check Background.
 The only major difference between the two functionalities is when they run.
-Background Health Check will constantly run throughout the entirety of the job, while Health Check will only run after each task has been completed.
+Health Check Background will constantly run throughout the entirety of the job, while Health Check will only run after each task has been completed.

 Arguments
 ---------

-Here is a list of arguments to use background health
+Here is a list of arguments to use Health Check Background

 .. list-table::